baldurk/renderdoc/docs/CONTRIBUTING/Dependencies.md

 On any distribution if you find qmake isn't available under its default name, or if `qmake -v` lists a Qt4 version, make sure you have qtchooser installed in your package manager and use it to select Qt5.
 This might be done by exporting `QT_SELECT=qt5`, but check with your distribution for details.

-For some distributions such as CentOS, the Qt5 qmake command is `qmake-qt5`.
+For some distributions such as CentOS and Fedora, the Qt5 qmake command is `qmake-qt5`.
 To select this explicitly, pass `-DQMAKE_QT5_COMMAND=qmake-qt5` when invoking `cmake`.

 Below are specific per-distribution instructions.
 If you know the required packages for another distribution, please share (or pull request this file!)